TheBestronics is reader-supported. When you buy via the links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Square feet is the main screen area in the square feet in this formula, and Gain is the actual screen’s gain.

 To find the complete square footage, you need to first start with the size of the diagonal screen.
-For determining the width and height, multiply the two numbers for getting the square inches, and then you have to convert it into the square feet.
+For determining the width and height, multiply the two numbers for getting the square inches, and then you have to convert them into square feet.
 The same thing needs to be followed for determining width and height first.

 Quick Look at Projector Lumens Chart with Projection Brightness